sam-ludlow/mame-ao/README.md

 TIP: Run `whoami` in Windows command prompt (Windows search `cmd`) to determine your exact user name.

 ## MAME Quick usage help
-Here are some quick MAME usage notes.
 For more detail see the official docs. https://docs.mamedev.org/usingmame/usingmame.html

 ### MAME Keyboard controls
 NOTE: Machines that emulate keyboards will take over, use `Scroll Lock` to toggle between standard MAME controls and full keyboard.